telerik/reporting-docs/knowledge-base/change-sub-report-based-on-main-report-s-data.md

 ---

-## How-to
+## Description
-Change Sub Report based on Main Report's Data.
+This article explains how to change the report source of the SubReport based on Main Report's Data.

 ## Solution

 You can use a [user function](../expressions-user-functions) in a [binding](../expressions-bindings) to the SubReport item's ReportSource property.
-The function should return a valid [ReportSource object](../report-sources) that wraps a report - the sub report.
+The function should return a valid [ReportSource object](../report-sources) that wraps a report - the subreport.

 For example, the following user function: